Mr Motivator: Pre-fitness career

 Evans' first job at 17 was working for the East Midlands Gas Board in the customer complaints department.
 He sold costume jewellery in high street shops and became financially secure.

 Origins of Mr Motivator

 In 1983, he taught exercise classes at a church hall in Neasden, North West London.
 His classes became popular and he was asked by the British Heart Foundation to give classes throughout the country.
-He applied repeatedly to be taken on by ITV and eventually, in 1993, Greg Dyke hired him for the breakfast show GMTV.
+He applied repeatedly to be taken on by ITV and In 1992 his friend Tessa Sanderson recommended him to the producer of the Thames TV health education series the Full Treatment, where he appeared giving fitness advice for one series.
+In 1993, Greg Dyke hired him for the breakfast show GMTV.

 Evans said the name Mr Motivator came from street performances he, Richard Madeley and Judy Finnigan gave to crowds in shopping centres and streets.
 Finnigan shouted that Evans was a motivator and the name stuck.

 GMTV (1993–2000)

 Evans found fame on the British breakfast programme GMTV in 1993 as Mr. Motivator, promoting health and fitness as a way of life.
 He performed fitness routines live on-air in highly coloured outfits, which quickly became his trademark.
 His appearances on GMTV led to Evans becoming (as Mr Motivator) well known in the UK.
 Evans' popularity on GMTV led to the release of a number of fitness videos including Mr. Motivator's 10 Minute BLTs, Mr. Motivator's 10 Minute Workouts, Body Conditioner: Shot in Barbados, BLT2: Shot in Australia, and Bums Legs & Tums.
 He is reported to have sold the most fitness DVDs in the UK.

 Evans left GMTV in 2000, and went back to Jamaica because his daughter had breathing problems.

 After settling back down in Jamaica, Evans then started up a tourism business called H'Evans Scent, which offers activities such as ziplining and paintballing.
 Evans continued to make personal appearances at events in the UK for the following decade.
 After leaving GMTV, and together with his son Benjamin, Evans formed his production company "Wicked Productions" and continued to release fitness videos.